w3c/wai-intro-wcag/content/new-in-22.md

 <p class="brief">In brief:</p>
 <dl>
   <dt><span class="what">What to do</span></dt>
-  <dd>Don’t make people memorize or transcribe something to log in.</dd>
+  <dd>Don’t make people solve, recall, or transcribe something to log in.</dd>
   <dt><span class="why">Why it’s important</span></dt>
-  <dd>Some people with cognitive disabilities cannot recall usernames and passwords, or type them.</dd>
+  <dd>Some people with cognitive disabilities cannot solve puzzles, memorize a username and password, or retype one-time passcodes.</dd>
 </dl>

 <p class="persona">Persona example &mdash; a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">supermarket assistant</a> with cognitive disabilities:</p>